 The Grand Île where Petite-France is located would later become a UNESCO World Heritage site in 1988 as it is one of Strasbourg’s most picturesque districts with half-timbered houses, flowing canals with cafes and restaurants which light up the night.
 Many of the houses here date back to the 16th and 17th centuries.

-Near here you can also find the Ponts-Couverts (The Covered Bridge).
+Near here you can also find the Ponts-Couverts (The Covered Bridge), one of the most interesting sights to see in Strasbourg.
 From the outside it looks rather boring with just a bunch of small arches over the water, but the history is interesting!
 The city was guarded by four massive towers which were connected to the bridges.
 The dam was built in 1686 by an architect who felt that the city’s defenses were inadequate.
 The dam would help prevent attacks coming in from the river and the lower part of the town could be flooded, thus preventing any attacks.

 Taking a walk inside the covered bridge is great if you’re looking to escape from the heat of the sun, which is filled with different statues, although many lack information as to who they are or where they came from.
 However, you can walk up the stairs for free to get a great view from the top of the dam over the canals and towers.
 You can even see the cathedral from here!

 I couldn’t get enough of this area and we decided to come back in the evening and enjoy it when it was a bit cooler.
 I’m so glad we did this because it turned out to be incredibly romantic and it felt like walking through a fairy tale.
 There is just something about dusk and the town lights coming on which transforms a town into a lover’s paradise.

 While here, it is recommended that you take a boat cruise down the canals as the best way to experience the city.
 However, with it being so hot on the day we went, we felt that the covered boats would be too hot to enjoy.
 As much as I love taking boat cruises, sometimes its just better to walk the town and truly see all of it.